%reset -f

 ### showing up t_d minutes early/late,

-### for a given theta and sigma.
+### under the hypothesis given by theta and sigma.

 return jnp.exp(jnp.nansum(normlogpdf(t[d], theta, sigma))) ###NEW